50 Mesmerizing Attractions in the Southwest

 34. Watchman trail at Zion National Park

-The Watchman is another incredible trail at Zion, this one involving a gradual but steep uphill climb which rewards with spectacular views in every direction.
-The great thing about the Watchman Trail is that is does not see as much traffic as the others (especially so early in the morning) so hiking the trail is a nice solitary experience in which you feel like you get to take in the wonderful views all to yourself.
+The Watchman is another incredible trail at Zion, this one involving a gradual but steep uphill climb which ends with spectacular views in every direction.
+The great thing about the Watchman Trail is that is does not see nearly as much traffic (especially so early in the morning) so hiking the trail is a nice solitary experience in which you feel like you get to take in the wonderful views all to yourself.
 Asides from wonderful views of the rock formations, the trail crosses the quaint river at several points.
-Be on the lookout for wildlife as mule deer and bighorn sheep can be seen at dawn.
+Mule deer and bighorn sheep often come out at dawn.

 Location: Zion National Park near Springdale, Utah